hrzndhrn/recode/README.md

 Updates: 1
 Changed by: TestFile
 Moved from: test/my_code_test.ex
-[Moduledoc 1/1] The moudle Elixir.MyCodeTest is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCodeTest is missing @moduledoc.
 [TestFile -/-] The file must be renamed to test/my_code_test.exs so that ExUnit can find it.

 Completed 342 tasks in 0.02s.